raymondji/commitstack/README.md

 * mysecondstack (1 branches)
 ╭──────────────────────────────────────────────────╮
 │                                                  │
 │ Nice!
-All done part 1 of the tutorial.           │
+All done chapter 1 of the tutorial.        │
-│                                                  │
-│ In part 2 we'll see how to make changes to       │
-│ earlier branches in the stack.                   │
-│ Once you're ready, continue the tutorial using:  │
-│ git stack learn --part 2                         │
-│                                                  │
-│ To cleanup all the branches/PRs that were        │
-│ created, run:                                    │
-│ git stack learn --cleanup                        │
+│ ...                                              │
 │                                                  │
 ╰──────────────────────────────────────────────────╯
 ```